tsne/quant/README.md

 Each metric has its own unique name within the registry to identify the metric.
 A registry provides the function `Report` to write a snapshot of each registered metric to the specified reporters.
 A `Reporter` writes the snapshot to the specified location in the specified format.
-The quant package provides the following reporters:
+The quant package comes with the following reporters:
 * `NullReporter`: does not write any snapshot
 * `StdoutReporter`: writes the snapshots to the standard output